acatone-git/HomePlus_Mod_Dev/README.md

 This repo is dedicated to the further development of the HomePlus Mod, either by me, the community or the Retroid Team.

-## Available Inputs on the RP2+

-Here's a [log]() of all the available / usable inputs on the RP2+, everything else will be ignored / discarded by the device.

-## Input Values / Function Table

-Here's a companion [table]() that explains what those available / usable input do.

 ## Dev / Testing Requirements

 #### PC / Laptop